lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 Assumptions:
 - Gaussian distributions of classes
-- Classes have a common covariance matrix
+- Classes have a common covariance matrix (however, from the plotted distribution this assumption may be violated).

 I have used lda function from [MASS](https://cran.r-project.org/web/packages/MASS/MASS.pdf) package.
 It will build a model with cross validation by setting CV=TRUE to get predictions of class membership that are derived from leave-one-out cross-validation.